jonasmcferreira/adventures/docs/grimherald/grimherald.md

 ---
 ## Healing

-Use a Grimdark Die to stitch up wounds after combat.
-If you stitch your own wounds, divide the Grimdark Die roll in half and round down.
+Use a Grim Herald Die to stitch up wounds after combat.
+If you stitch your own wounds, divide the Grim Herald Die roll in half and round down.

 Heal HP = CON every day of complete bedrest.

 ### No rest for he wicked

-In Grimdark, the concept of "short rests" and "long rests" as commonly known in other role-playing games is entirely redefined.
+In Grim Herald, the concept of "short rests" and "long rests" as commonly known in other role-playing games is entirely redefined.
 There are no moments of respite, no pauses to catch your breath, and no extended periods of restorative rest.
 In this harsh and unforgiving world, the only time for resting is in the grave.
 ---
 ## Combat
 ---
 ## Magic

-In Grimdark, the practice of magic is a perilous endeavor fraught with uncertainty.
+In Grim Herald, the practice of magic is a perilous endeavor fraught with uncertainty.
 There are no conventional spell slots, and spellcasters must rely on the roll of the dice to determine the outcome of their magical endeavors.

 Roll to Cast
-When a character attempts to cast a spell in Grimdark, they must make a roll to determine the success of their casting.
+When a character attempts to cast a spell in Grim Herald, they must make a roll to determine the success of their casting.
 This roll reflects the inherent volatility of magic in this world.
 The specific mechanics of the roll may involve rolling a twenty-sided die (d20) or using another appropriate method.

 Success: If the roll results in a success (typically by meeting or exceeding a certain target number), the spell is cast as intended, and its effects manifest as expected.